-Step I: Submit a Medical Assisting program application to the Health Sciences Admissions Coordinator by June 30 for consideration for admission in the following fall semester (August).
+Step I: Submit a Medical Assisting program application to the Health Sciences Admissions Coordinator by June 16 for consideration for admission in the following fall semester (August).
 To be eligible for a program application, the applicant must meet the following criteria:

-- 1. Students must be eligible for enrollment in ENG III. - 2.
-Students must be eligible for enrollment in MAT 143. - 3.
+- 1. Students must be eligible for enrollment in ENG III. - Students must demonstrate placement out of, or completetion of, DMA 010 through DMA 060. - 3.
 The student's overall grade point average must meet or exceed 2.0.